TrafficClaw: A Generalizable LLM Agent in the Unified Physical Environment for Urban Traffic Control: Introduction

-Our contributions are three-fold.
-(1) We introduce a unified urban traffic environment that integrates heterogeneous subsystems into a shared physical system, explicitly modeling how local interventions propagate through cross-subsystem coupling.
-To our knowledge, this is the first framework that enables generalizable traffic control with LLM agents in a unified environment.
-(2) We propose a traffic control agent with executable spatiotemporal reasoning and spatiotemporal memory, enabling unified diagnostics and coordinated decision-making across coupled traffic dynamics and heterogeneous subsystems.
-(3) Through extensive experiments, we demonstrate that TrafficClaw achieves strong generalization and robustness across traffic regimes and task configurations.
+Our contributions are threefold.
+(1) We introduce an LLM agent that operates within a unified urban traffic environment, integrating heterogeneous subsystems into a shared physical system.
+To our knowledge, this is the first framework enabling generalizable traffic control with LLM agents in a unified environment.
+(2) We propose a traffic control agent with executable spatiotemporal reasoning, persistent memory mechanism, and system-level agentic RL, enabling unified diagnostics, long-horizon adaptation, and coordinated decision-making across coupled and heterogeneous subsystems.
+(3) Through extensive experiments on three metropolitan regions and six traffic-control tasks, we demonstrate that TrafficClaw achieves strong generalization and robustness across traffic subsystems and task configurations.